elivincentsalm/remitter/README.md

 Authentication: mTLS

 #### Laundry Layer
+High-throughput layer for forwarding all traffic to protected operational network.
 The laundry layer is only necessary if conducting an internal assessment where there are concerns a member of the blue team will observe traffic from the protected network to/from a redirector.
 It is another internet-level layer to hide any direct communication to devices also being communicated with via implants.

 ### Protected Operational Network
 Reference to the Vault 7 leaks.
 Victim should have no idea where this is.